Overview

 EU Hosting

 Mailgun's biggest advantage for European companies is EU-hosted infrastructure.
 You can send from the US or EU from a single account.
-This matters for GDPR compliance.
+This matters for GDPR compliance and ensuring proper email deliverability.
 Resend doesn't offer EU hosting yet.

 Pricing Changes